 Find more about these projects on our Centre for Sustainable Tropical Fishers and Aquaculture website.

-James Cook University is ranked first in the world as a provider for education in Marine Biology and related disciplines.
+James Cook University is ranked first in the world as a provider for education in Marine and Freshwater Biology^.
 Our focus is tropical marine biology and sciences.
 Our graduates have a reputation for scientific rigour and breadth of understanding.

 All our staff are active researchers, and many are world leaders in their chosen fields.
 These leading specialists coordinate the undergraduate subjects, do the face-to-face teaching and supervise the researchers of the future.